-It's important to understand the difference between a writer schema (the application that wrote the message) and a reader schema (the receiving application).
-Please take a moment to read the Avro terminology and understand the process.
-Spring Cloud Stream will always fetch the writer schema to determine how to read a message.
-If you want to get Avro's schema evolution support working you need to make sure that a readerSchema was properly set for your application.
+You should understand the difference between a writer schema (the application that wrote the message) and a reader schema (the receiving application).
+We suggest taking a moment to read the Avro terminology and understand the process.
+Spring Cloud Stream always fetches the writer schema to determine how to read a message.
+If you want to get Avro's schema evolution support working, you need to make sure that a readerSchema was properly set for your application.